 Open Science is a new approach to scientific research.
 Its aim is to strengthen collaboration, both between individual researchers and between other parties and scientists.
 Open Science makes research more transparent, controllable, faster, more efficient, reproducible and more sustainable.
 The idea is that civil society organisations, patient organisations, companies and other organisations can all benefit from easy access to scientific research.

-- Recognising and appreciating scientists in a different way; currently, scientists are usually judged by the number of scientific papers they have published and the research grants they have acquired.
-Open Science also stands for recognition and appreciation of other issues such as educational activities, leadership qualities and social impact.
-(More information on this topic in the position paper ‘Room for everyone's talent - towards a new balance in the recognition and rewards of academics'.)
+Currently, scientists are usually judged by the number of scientific papers they have published and the research grants they have acquired.
+Open Science also stands for recognition and appreciation of other issues such as educational activities, leadership qualities and social impact (more information on this topic can be found here).

 Open if possible, closed if necessary